Rapid Insights: Spider-Man: Across the Spider-Verse Goes Bigger and Bolder

 ≤79 Disappointing 80-89 Challenging 90-109 Average 110-119 Promising 120+ Outstanding

-How will viewers compare to those for other high school-based series?
+How will this audience compare to Disney+’s other Marvel series?

 *Publicly released trailers for series are evaluated using Vault AI’s algorithms – utilizing our proprietary 120K+ story element database alongside ratings performance and other datasets – to identify unique combinations of stories, themes, characters, and genre elements that will drive success.